On-site support for Stratford Halo

 Our team will be assisting you to move into temporary alternative accommodation.
 In the immediate term you have the following options:

-• Move to a hotel arranged by us.
+- Move to temporary accommodation arranged by us.
 You will continue to pay rent however we will reimburse reasonable expenses as above.

 What happens if we are relocated for longer than my remaining tenancy?
 Can I get back in to collect my stuff?